TBI330/Cloud-Security-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the [ansible](https://github.com/TBI330/Cloud-Security-Project/blob/main/Ansible/ansible.cfg) file to the jump box provisioner.
-- Update the _____ file to include...
+- Update the [hosts](https://github.com/TBI330/Cloud-Security-Project/blob/main/Ansible/hosts.txt) file to include the ip address/es of the web servers.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._